 Experts agree that one of the best ways for distributors to compete against Amazon is by offering value-added services.
 Susan Bloom from TED Magazine quotes industry expert Justin King (www.B2XPartners.com) in her article Be Afraid.
 Be Very Afraid, “We're recommending that distributors drive customer relationships with ... services including ...vendor-managed inventory.”
 He continues, “Amazon is a force to be reckoned with and one that's not going away fast...it's imperative that [distributors] optimize digital experience”

-So there’s a clear opportunity for distributors to compete against Amazon by offering a value-added service of automated replenishment. eTurns TrackStock is the best choice because it offers a proven, enterprise-grade cloud platform for automated replenishment using smartphones, scanners, RFID or IoT weight sensors, depending on the customers’needs.
+So there’s a clear opportunity for distributors to compete against Amazon by offering a value-added service of automated replenishment. eTurns TrackStock is the best inventory management software choice because it offers a proven, enterprise-grade cloud platform for automated replenishment using smartphones, scanners, RFID or IoT weight sensors, depending on the customers’ needs.
 Distributors can co-brand eTurns TrackStock and offer it to their customers as a way to say ‘We don’t just sell products, we are helping you manage your inventory.’

 Before AmazonBusiness figures out their own easy automated replenishment solution (and we know they will because they are...well… Amazon…) distributors can gain an competitive advantage by delivering automated replenishment services that provide convenience, time savings and an optimal customer experience.